German chancellor’s China visit sparks debate at home

 Reinhard Butikofer of the Green Party, which is part of the governing coalition, said in Taiwan that Scholz’s one-day trip is “probably the most controversially debated visit in the country for the last 50 years.”

-Scholz, who will visit Beijing on Friday, will be the first European leader to visit China since Russia’s invasion of Ukraine, which Germany has strongly opposed.
+Scholz, who will be in Beijing on Friday, will be the first European leader to visit China since Russia’s invasion of Ukraine, which Germany has strongly opposed.
 Beijing has provided Moscow with diplomatic backing, accused the U.S. and NATO of provoking the attack and scathingly criticized punishing economic sanctions imposed on Russia.

 Some in the ranks of Scholz’s three-party governing coalition have questioned at least the timing of his visit.
 His trips to Ukraine and Russia in February also stirred controversy.

-Butikofer, part of a group of European lawmakers visiting Taiwan, spoke to a joint news conference from his hotel room, where he was under quarantine after testing positive for COVID-19.
+Butikofer, part of a delegation of European lawmakers in Taiwan, spoke to a joint news conference from his hotel room, where he was under quarantine after testing positive for COVID-19.

-“Just as in other European countries and the EU, all together China policy will be in transformation in transition for some time,” Butikofer said.
+“Just as in other European countries and the EU, … China policy will be in transformation, in transition for some time,” Butikofer said.
 “We cannot return to the China policy of yesterday here, because the realities have changed.”

 Scholz has pledged to use his trip to make the case for Chinese moderation and assistance in calming the situations with Ukraine and Taiwan.